WANGLuchen/FD/README.md

 # FD
 Finit Difference
-This is 2D code for elastic wave simulation in TTI media
+This is Fortran code for elastic wave simulation in TTI media